Unidocs1/sphinx_repo_manager/README.md

 1. Configure `docs/repo_manifest.yaml` (or leave defaults)
 2. Run `start-docker.ps1`
-3. Upon success, your browser will launch with `index.html`
+3. Upon success, your browser will launch with `index.html` and stop the Docker instance.

 ## Prerequisites